Type 039 submarine

 The Type 039 submarine (NATO reporting name: Song-class) is a class of diesel-electric submarines of the People's Liberation Army Navy.
 The class is the first diesel-electric submarine to be made in China and also the first Chinese made diesel-electric submarine to use the teardrop hull shape.
-Altogether thirteen vessels were completed to the Type 039 design between 1999 and 2006, with three variants as the type developed.
+Altogether thirteen vessels were completed to the Type 039 design between 1999 and 2006.

 Design

-The submarines resemble the Russian Kilo class submarines which China operates.
 The submarine uses a modern teardrop-shape hull for underwater performance.
 The hull incorporates four rudders and is propelled by a single propeller.
 The engine is imported from Germany.
 For quieter operation, the engine was mounted with shock absorbers and the hull is plated in rubber tiles for sound deadening.
 Development was not without problems, as a lengthy testing period for the first vessel (320) attests.
 Problems with noise levels and underwater performance led to revisions in the design and only a single boat was ever built to the original specification.

 Improvements led to the specification for the Type 039G, which became the bulk of production, with five of the type entering service, followed by seven of a slightly improved.
 Elimination of the stepped design for the conning tower is the primary visual cue for identification of the G variant.

 This class has three versions: the original Type 039 (only the prototype, commissioned 1999, and bearing the hull number Changcheng 320; Type 039G (five vessels commissioned 2001 to 2004, bearing the hull numbers Changcheng 321 to Changcheng 325); and the improved Type 039G1 (three vessels commissioned 2003 to 2005, bearing the hull numbers Changcheng 314 to Changcheng 316, and four vessels commissioned 2006, bearing the hull numbers Changcheng 326 to Changcheng 329).
 Hull numbers 315, 316, 320 to 323, 327 and 328 are active with the North Sea Fleet, 324, 325 and 314 with the East Sea Fleet, and 326 and 329 with the South Sea Fleet.

 The most obvious visual difference between the first two variants is the conning tower.
 The Type 039s conning tower is stepped, rising aft.
 In an effort to shrink the submarine's acoustic signature, the Type 039Gs conning tower was given a more conventional shape without any step.